wc2184/WorkOrPay-main/README.md

 ## WorkOrPay.com
 https://workorpay.com

 The real live repo is private.
-This is a duplicated public fork.
+This repo is a duplicated identical public fork.

 ## Stack